vuejs/test-utils/docs/api/index.md

 })
 ```

-Note: If you are using a ES6 `Symbol` for your provide key, you can use it as a dynamic key:
+If you are using a ES6 `Symbol` for your provide key, you can use it as a dynamic key:

 `Component.spec.js`: